timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Research plan.md

 	- Great!
 If you’re ready, let’s move on to the tasks you’ll be working on.
 - Prompt 1: Open up the Grocery Locator app on your phone and try to locate a {product} that you like the most.
 	- Follow-up: How easy do you feel it is to locate a product.
-- Prompt 2: Now try to a grocery list
+- Prompt 2: Now try to create and fill out a new grocery list
 	- Follow-up: Did you find anything confusing
 -
 ### Also check out / References